Religion and Classics

 Description of Major

-The Florida State University Department of Religion is one of the largest university departments of religion in the southeast and has the most extensive graduate program in religious studies in Florida.
+The Florida State University Department of Religion is one of the largest university departments of religion in the U.S. Southeast and has the most extensive graduate program in religious studies in Florida.
 It is committed to the scholarly investigation of religious phenomena and traditions within the context of a pluralistic culture.
 The Religion curriculum is divided into four areas of study: American Religious History, History and Ethnography of Religions, Religions of Western Antiquity, and Religion, Ethics, and Philosophy.
 The department offers a program of honors-in-the-major work in the junior and/or senior years for religion majors.
 The department participates in FSU’s interdepartmental programs in African American Studies, American Studies, Asian Studies, Humanities, International Affairs, Middle Eastern Studies, and Women’s Studies.
 The Religion and Classics joint major option offers students the opportunity to focus on the religion, cultures, history, and especially the languages of the ancient Mediterranean world.

 Prospective transfer students should contact firstname.lastname@example.org (Arts & Sciences Admissions) with specific questions about admission and mapping requirements.